CheongLoic/DevOps-Project/README.md

 NB:
 - Don't hesitate to play with the UI (User Interface).
 Enter a wrong username or password to display an error message in the front.
 - Moreover don't forget to use `npm run populate` (only in order to run like in the NodeJS project), otherwise these ceredentials won't work.
+- Try to log in with the credentials above or create a new account.
+Afterwards, add/delete metrics

 ## List of routes